arturbaccarin/effective-go-summary/faq/faq.md

 ## Why goroutines instead of threads?

 Goroutines are part of making concurrency easy to use.
 The idea, which has been around for a while, **_is to multiplex independently executing functions—coroutines—onto a set of threads.
 When a coroutine blocks, such as by calling a blocking system call, the run-time automatically moves other coroutines on the same operating system thread to a different, runnable thread so they won’t be blocked_**.
 The programmer sees none of this, which is the point.
 The result, which we call goroutines, can be very cheap: they have little overhead beyond the memory for the stack, which is just a few kilobytes.

+## Is Go an object-oriented language?

+Yes and no. Although Go has types and methods and allows an object-oriented style of programming, there is no type hierarchy.
+The concept of “interface” in Go provides a different approach that we believe is easy to use and in some ways more general.
+There are also ways to embed types in other types to provide something analogous—but not identical—to subclassing.

+## Why is there no type inheritance?

+Object-oriented programming, at least in the best-known languages, involves too much discussion of the relationships between types, relationships that often could be derived automatically.
+Go takes a different approach.

+Rather than requiring the programmer to declare ahead of time that two types are related, in Go a type automatically satisfies any interface that specifies a subset of its methods.
+Besides reducing the bookkeeping, this approach has real advantages.
+Types can satisfy many interfaces at once, without the complexities of traditional multiple inheritance.
+Interfaces can be very lightweight—an interface with one or even zero methods can express a useful concept.
+Interfaces can be added after the fact if a new idea comes along or for testing—without annotating the original types.
+Because there are no explicit relationships between types and interfaces, there is no type hierarchy to manage or discuss.